equinor/radix-platform/CONTRIBUTING.md

 - Once, you have a local copy (after forking) you can make edits to the code, make formatting changes, reorganise the code, add documentation etc …
 - After you have made the changes, you have to create a pull request

-We will review the pull request and if it appropriate and there are no clashes or vulnerabilities, it will be merged to the main code
+We will review the pull request and if it is appropriate and there are no clashes or vulnerabilities, it will be merged to the main code

 Voila! you have contributed to a piece of software and the cycle repeats.